 This video may not be available in all countries.
-Click here to download the movie file for viewing.

 Professionals trained in environmental and global health study the impact of our surroundings upon human health.
 Given the global nature of our environment, this research often takes on an international perspective.
 Traditionally, environmental health research was defined exclusively to the study of environmental toxins and their potential linkage to human diseases like asthma, cancer, and food poisoning.
 However, increasingly, environmental health professionals are also becoming concerned with how infectious diseases in the environment can affect human health.
 Such emerging infectious disease research looks at how environmental exposures such as dengue, antimicrobial resistant bacteria, and cholera ultimately impact human health.